keboola/python-cdc-component/db_components/ex_oracle_cdc/README.md

 ### Enabling the Heartbeat queries

+The Debezium Oracle connector tracks system change numbers in the connector offsets so that when the connector is restarted, it can begin where it left off.
+These offsets are part of each emitted change event; however, when the frequency of database changes are low (every few hours or days), the offsets can become stale and prevent the connector from successfully restarting if the system change number is no longer available in the transaction logs.

 You can enable heartbeat to force the connector to emit a heartbeat event at regular intervals so that offsets remain synchronized.

 **Prerequisites**